TajaKuzman/Transformers-GINCO-Experiments/EXPERIMENTS_LOG.md

 The data was trained with fasttext method `train_supervised` with the dev section provided as the `autotuneValidationFile` and training was capped at 600 seconds.

 Two models were trained, one for data with keep==True and one for data with complete disregard for keep parameter.
+Micro and macro F1 scores are plotted in the confusion matrix plot title to assure traceability, advise if change of format is required.

 With all the data I plotted this confusion matrix: